 In Delaware, 3M, is defending one putative class action brought by individuals alleging PFAS contamination of their water supply resulting from the operations of local metal plating facilities.
 Plaintiffs allege that 3M supplied PFAS to the metal plating facilities.
 DuPont, Chemours, and the metal platers have also been named as defendants.
 This case was removed to federal court, and in September 2022, the court dismissed all but plaintiffs' negligence claim.
-Plaintiffs have filed a third amended complaint which 3M moved to dismiss in December 2022.
-This motion has been fully briefed and is pending the court decision.
+In November 2022, plaintiffs filed a third amended complaint seeking to replead certain previously dismissed claims and, in August 2023, the court once again dismissed all but plaintiffs' negligence claim.

-In New Jersey, 3M is a defendant in an action brought in federal court by Middlesex Water Company, a publicly traded water utility serving customers in and around certain portions of Middlesex County, New Jersey, which alleges PFAS contamination of its water system.
-The Court denied 3M's motion for summary judgment in October 2022 and a trial date has been set for October 2, 2023.
-The parties are exploring potential resolution in advance of trial.
+In New Jersey, 3M was a defendant in an action brought in federal court by Middlesex Water Company, a publicly traded water utility serving customers in and around certain portions of Middlesex County, New Jersey, which alleged PFAS contamination of its water system.
+The parties settled in August 2023 and included in the PWS Settlement noted above, and the case was dismissed in September 2023.
 In September 2020, 3M was named a defendant in a similar lawsuit brought by the Borough of Hopatcong.
 In January 2021, 3M was named a defendant in another similar lawsuit brought by the Pequannock Township.
-Fact discovery has closed in both the Hopatcong and Pequannock matters, and expert discovery is scheduled to commence in June 2023 (Hopatcong) and July 2023 (Pequannock).
+Those cases are stayed pending approval of the PWS Settlement.

-3M, together with several co-defendants, is also defending 27 cases in New Jersey federal court brought by individuals with private drinking water wells near certain DuPont and Solvay facilities that were allegedly supplied with PFAS by 3M.
-These cases have all been coordinated for discovery, which is ongoing.
+3M, together with several co-defendants, is also defending 30 cases in New Jersey federal court brought by individuals with private drinking water wells near certain DuPont and Solvay facilities that were allegedly supplied with PFAS by 3M.
 3M has agreed to settle with the plaintiffs in ten cases that sought property damages, subject in certain cases to court approval, and 3M's share is not considered material.
-Plaintiffs in the 17 remaining individual cases in federal court allege personal injuries to themselves or their disabled adult children.
-In July 2022, plaintiffs sought leave to amend their complaints in the first five cases to add claims concerning seven non-PFAS chemistries as against defendants other than 3M, which motion was denied by the court.
-Nine of the remaining personal injury cases were filed in state court and removed to federal court.
-Plaintiffs are currently seeking remand in four of these cases.
-In December 2022, an additional personal injury case was filed in New Jersey State court.
+Plaintiffs in the 20 remaining individual cases in federal court allege personal injuries to themselves or their disabled adult children.

 3M and Middlesex Water Company are also defending a putative class action filed in New Jersey federal court in November 2021 by individuals who received drinking water from Middlesex Water Company that was allegedly contaminated with PFAS.
 The court denied 3M's motion to dismiss, and the case is proceeding through discovery.
 In May 2022, Middlesex Water Company filed a third-party complaint against the Company in New Jersey state court in a putative class action of the state residents who are customers of the water company, seeking indemnity from the Company.
 After Middlesex Water Company removed the case to federal court in July 2022, plaintiffs filed a motion to remand the case to state court.
 The federal court remanded the case back to state court in April 2023 and 3M has since answered the third-party complaint.
+The parties in those two class actions have agreed to participate in mediation.
+Discovery in the action in federal court is stayed pending the outcome of mediation.
+A trial in the state court action has been nominally set for March 2024.
 In March 2023, a personal injury lawsuit was filed against 3M by another Middlesex Water Company customer.
-In May 2023, 3M filed a motion to dismiss certain of the claims in that lawsuit.
+In May 2023, 3M filed a motion to dismiss certain of the claims in that lawsuit and plaintiff subsequently amended his complaint to withdraw certain claims against 3M.
+The case is now proceeding in discovery.